columbiaspace/lioncub-fsw/README.md

 ## Running the code

-if its the first time or you are updating and adding components and ports, run generate from the `proves-core-reference` directory.
-When you regenerate append a -f, this will purge the previous deployment
+Run generate from the `proves-core-reference` directory.
+This generates the build cache for FPrime.
+When you regenerate, append a -f, this will purge the previous deployment.
+You only need to do generate if something in the core FPrime package has changes
 ```
 fprime-util generate
 ```